Casselloj/Casselloj.github.io/README.md

-Reflecting on this process, the greatest challenge was managing the transition of data operations to a background thread to ensure a smooth user experience without UI freezing.
-This enhancement allowed me to demonstrate mastery of Course Outcome 1 by building a modular environment and Course Outcome 4 by utilizing innovative mobile development tools.
-By successfully refactoring this application from a single activity layout into a structured architectural pattern, I proved my ability to implement industry-standard technical tools that deliver professional-quality software solutions that are easy to test and update.
+Reflecting on this process, the greatest challenge was managing the transition of data operations to a background thread to ensure a smooth user experience.
+This enhancement aligns with Course Outcome 3, which focuses on designing and evaluating computing solutions while managing design trade-offs.
+Moving to the MVVM pattern was a deliberate design choice that traded initial simplicity for long-term stability and better organization.
+By successfully refactoring this application, I proved my ability to implement industry-standard technical tools that deliver professional-quality software solutions while effectively managing the complexity of the software development lifecycle.

 | Resource | Access Link |
 | :--- | :--- |